sumibi-yakitori/sumibi-yakitori/README.md

   - I would be happy to have a friend who can work with me to create a beautiful, minimalist game that I am really looking for.
 Preferably someone who prefers 2D indie games.
-  - What I am currently working on is a JRPG.
+  - I am currently working on a very old-fashioned JRPG.
 I'd be happy to get to know people who are interested in writing pixel art, [landscape design for locations and dungeons, level design, story writing](https://minahito.wordpress.com/2012/09/01/planner-one-of-disciplines-in-japanese-video-game-industory/), localization, etc., as well as engineers.
   - If you want money, I may be able to introduce you to remote work.
 But that may not be game development.
 I also like to develop business software.
   - I haven't had much time to play games lately, but these are some of the games that I have liked.
       - Splatoon 2